DynamicDevices/say-hello-code/README.md

 ## 🚀 Features

 - **200+ Programming Languages** - From classic languages like FORTRAN to modern ones like Rust
-- **Interactive Search & Filtering** - Find languages by name, year, or creator
+- **Interactive Search & Filtering** - Find languages by name, year, creator, or description
+- **Category Filtering** - Filter by language categories (Web, Systems, Functional, etc.)
+- **Rich Metadata** - View programming paradigms, difficulty levels, and typing information
 - **Copy-to-Clipboard** - Easy code copying for experimentation
 - **Language Information** - Learn about each language's history and creator
 - **Responsive Design** - Works perfectly on desktop and mobile devices